shannonhouser/SuicideStats/README.md

 **Codebook and Dimmensions**

 This dataset looks at the  global suicide rates from 1985-2016 collected from over 100 different countries worldwide.
-The dataset contains 27,280 observations from 12 different variables to help analyze what factors, if any, may have influenced a person to take their own life.
+The dataset contains 27,820 observations from 12 different variables to help analyze what factors, if any, may have influenced a person to take their own life.
+Each observation corresponds to the data on suicides in a specific country and year of individuals of a specific age and gender group.
+For example, one observation may correspond to the females between the ages 15-24 that commited suicide in the United States in 2014.

 The variables in the study are:
 **country**: The country where the suicide took place